 But for me, a "type A" control-freak, being able to see Him work in the smallest of small, asking Him to be there and take control instead of me, and then being thankful for all of it, is so desperately huge in my life.

 When it comes to joy, joy that comes from a life filled with Christ, I am still so spiritually immature.
 I let my emotions get the better of me more often than not.
 When this happens, I forget the joy and peace I have in Christ.
 When I get distracted by all of the small things I begin focusing on the temporary bad instead of the eternal good.

 As we near Fall, there will be an emphasis on thankfulness.
-Everyone will share their "30 days of gratefulness" or "attitude of gratitude" or "365 days of thankfulness".
+Everyone will be sharing their "30 days of gratefulness" or "attitude of gratitude" or "365 days of thankfulness" posts.
 Last year around this time I came across a little quote, one of those pretty pictures on Pinterest with inspiring words you just have to pin.
 It said something along the lines of, what if all you had tomorrow was what you thanked God for today?

 For some reason that really struck my heart.